TanmayJain97/Address-Book-JS/README.md

 # Address-Book-JS

-Modified to UC 6 - Ability to find number of contacts in the address book
+Modified to UC 7 - Ability to ensure there is no Duplicate Entry of the same Person in the Address Book